-As part of the implementation of the Digital Strategy for Schools 2015-2020 Enhancing Teaching Learning and Assessment, funding of \notin 210m for ICT Infrastructure will be distributed to schools over the five years of the Strategy, commencing with \notin 30m in the 2016-2017 school year, rising to \notin 50m towards the end of the period (2020-2021 school year).
-Two tranches of \notin 30m have issued in respect of 2016-2017 and 2017-2018 school years.
-This circular provides information concerning the issue of a further \notin 45m under the Scheme, in respect of the 2018-2019 school year.
+As part of the implementation of the Digital Strategy for Schools 2015-2020 Enhancing Teaching Learning and Assessment, funding of €210m for ICT Infrastructure will be distributed to schools over the five years of the Strategy. €110m has issued over the lifetime of the strategy to date.